daveprowse/tac-course/lesson-13/importing-infrastructure/importing-infrastructure.md

     Include the standard Terraform block and AWS provider block that we have used previously in this course.

-3. Initialize the directory.

-    Run `terraform init` to initialize your directory.
-Make sure the command runs properly with no errors.

-4. Add the resource to be imported.
+3. Add the resource to be imported.

     In main.tf add the following resource block:
     ```